Note

 passing the file path (i.e., the location of the large fMRI image on-disk).

-and passing this in-memory object.
+loading image first and passing this in-memory object to joblib.

 When using file paths, the entire image is loaded into memory for each process, and that is exactly the problem we described earlier.

-lower memory usage.
+multiple times.
 We will see that this can already be a significant

 improvement over the naive usage of NiftiMasker